Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring: Single-pixel SNR dependency on exposure time

 \section{Single-pixel SNR dependency on exposure time}

-The photoelectron content of a pixel is due to (1) $e_s=e_{s0}\tau_t$: signal photons acquired during the object transit time $\tau_{t}$ through the pixel, (2) $e_b=e_{b0}\tau_e$: background photons acquired during the exposure time $\tau_{e}$, (3)$e_n$: the detector noise per reading and (4) unwanted photons coming from other distinct objects like stars and man-made objects.
-For simplicity, lets ignore (4) and assume best efforts are made to mask the associated pixels.
+The photoelectron content of a pixel is due to (1) $e_s=e_{s0}\tau_t$: signal photons acquired during the object transit time $\tau_{t}$ through the pixel, (2) $e_b=e_{b0}\tau_e$: background photons acquired during the exposure time $\tau_{e}$, (3) $e_n$: detector noise per reading, and (4) unwanted photons coming from other distinct objects such as stars and man-made objects.
+For simplicity, let us ignore (4) and assume that the best efforts are made to mask the associated pixels.
 Here, the radiometric values $e_{s0}$ and $e_{b0}$ are detailed in the next section.
-Then,
+Then

-For a particular observing geometry $\tau_t$ is already determined for each pixel.
+For a particular observation, geometry $\tau_t$ is already determined for each pixel.
 Now, we look for the best $\tau_e$ to maximize the single-pixel SNR.
 For $\tau_{e} > \tau_{t}$, it is given by

-and it maximizes when $\tau_{e} = \tau_{t}$.
+and maximizes when $\tau_{e} = \tau_{t}$.
 This is easy to see because, beyond the object transit time, the pixel is no longer collecting signal photons while continuing to accumulate background photons.
 However, for $\tau_{e} < \tau_{t}$,

-Here again the SNR maximizes when $\tau_{e} = \tau_{t}$ because it is an increasing function of $\tau_{e}$.
+Here again, the SNR maximizes when $\tau_{e} = \tau_{t}$ because it is an increasing function of $\tau_{e}$.
 Therefore, the best SNR for a pixel box is achieved when the exposure time is equal to the transit time.
-We discuss below how the transit time depends on the sensor size and how too-small of a transit time is a problem in the presence of read noise.
+We discuss below how the transit time depends on the sensor size and how too-small a transit time is a problem in the presence of read noise.
 Generally, the telescope and camera parameters are chosen with the read noise setting a lower bound on the tolerable background noise.
-As can be seen from Eq. \ref{snr1}, if the background noise is already much smaller than the read noise, shortening the exposure time further does not significantly enhance the SNR and the resulting higher frame unnecessarily adds to the data acquisition and processing burden.
+As can be seen from Eq. \ref{snr1}, if the background noise is already much smaller than the read noise, further shortening the exposure time does not significantly enhance the SNR and the resulting higher frame unnecessarily adds to the data acquisition and processing burden.